quyenbea/data100/project2.md

 ![](svn_pop20_adm2+1.png)

 For stretch goal 3, I created a 3D plot of Slovenia's municipalities.
-They are color-coded by the log of their density population values.
+They are color-coded by the log of their population counts.

 ![](svn_mov.gif)